The GOP debate field was asked about Trump. But most of the stage's attacks focused on Nikki Haley

 “Over a four-year period, it is not a job for someone that’s pushing 80,” DeSantis said.
 “We need someone who’s younger.”

-Biotech entrepreneur Vivek Ramaswamy again raised his hand as a candidate who would support Trump even if he were convicted of pending federal felonies, though he accused his other opponents of bowing to Trump for years to secure political posts or financial gain.
-The closest the 38-year-old ever came to criticizing Trump was to call for a new generation of leadership.
+Biotech entrepreneur Vivek Ramaswamy again raised his hand as a candidate who would support Trump even if he were convicted in any of the four felony indictments he faces.
+Ramaswamy accused his other opponents of bowing to Trump for years to secure political posts or financial gain, but the closest the 38-year-old ever came to criticizing Trump was to call for a new generation of leadership.

 Haley stood silently during the extended discussion, and neither the moderators nor her rivals asked for her opinion.